skovorodkaru/cc/README.md

 XDDOS has the following features:

-- `54` different attack methods
+- 54 different attack methods
 - Supports all versions
-- `proxy scraper` (just put the links to scrape proxy from in urls.txt)
+- proxy scraper that gets latest proxies from url before each attack (just put the links to scrape proxy from in urls.txt)
-- `user friendly CLI` dont worry about hard to remeber startup commands
+- user friendly CLI dont worry about hard to remeber startup commands
 - Startup commands
 - Auto ip resolver.
 That means that you can use the server IP or the domain
 - Ansi Colours supported